biocatiit/website/content/pages/users_howto_saxs_design.rst

 characterizing macromolecules of biomedical interest.
 The relative logistical simplicity embodied in a technique that provides easy access to the size and low-resolution shape of macromolecules makes it an essential part of the biophysicists' tool kit.
-With the irange of separation coupled SAXS experiments, such as SEC-SAXS, at BioCAT, SAXS data can be collected from even the most challenging systems.
+With the range of separation coupled SAXS experiments, such as SEC-SAXS, at BioCAT, SAXS data can be collected from even the most challenging systems.